faturita/bunmei/README.md

 STK
 ---

-First you need to copy the stk file from dependencies into the parent directory where you cloned wakuseiboukan.
+First you need to copy the stk file from dependencies into the parent directory where you cloned the project.
 Then you need to compile this sound library.

 ```bash